wombat9312/Amazonian-rainforest-bioaerosol-influenced-by-African-dust-intrusion/README.md

 Analysis_16S_reads.R and Analysis_ITS_reads.T were used for further processing and analysis of ASVs

-SupplementaryDataFigureS1 contains the meteorological and aerosol datasets
+SupplementaryDataFigureS1.xlsx contains the meteorological and aerosol datasets

-SupplementaryDataTaxonomy contains the taxonomic composition from Phylum to Genus level for Bacteria and Fungi used for all analysis
+SupplementaryDataTaxonomy.xlsx contains the taxonomic composition from Phylum to Genus level for Bacteria and Fungi used for all analysis